IvanMaxwell/Python-Django/Django/django.md

  ---

-## To learn about more clear flow of authentication and password management we will intergerate the following features into our pre existing Newspaper app in chapter 6.All using custom templates/pages, not the default Django ones,
+## To learn about more clear flow of authentication and password management we will intergerate the following features into a sperate app 'accounts' .All using custom templates/pages, not the default Django ones,

 * **User signup**
 * **Login**